Enforcing a global climate deal: speak loudly, carry no stick

 INTERNATIONAL CLIMATE COURT?

-That fear finds its sharpest expression in a proposal from Bolivia’s socialist government for an International Climate Justice Tribunal with powers to penalize countries that break commitments.
+That fear finds its sharpest expression in a proposal from Bolivia’s socialist government for an International Climate Justice Tribunal with powers to penalise countries that break commitments.

 Diego Pacheco, Bolivia’s chief negotiator, said anything less would be "dangerous to Mother Earth".